 Recognizing his desire to utilize his life sciences research experience in a commercialization and business setting, Dr. Evans became a part-time Analyst Intern with the Johns Hopkins Office of Technology Transfer in his last year of graduate school.
 In this capacity, he reviewed new technologies from multiple fields as well as performed patent and market analyses in order to generate a technical report and marketing summary for each invention.

 Dr. Evans’ desire to help develop and facilitate healthcare solutions to address our world’s leading public health challenges stems not only from his public health training in infectious disease, but also from his health and education volunteer experience as a Peace Corps volunteer in Tanzania.

 Sarah Feldman started her career with Johns Hopkins Medicine International (JHI) in 2008, where she served as a member of the Guest Services team, helping to coordinate care for the international patient community.
 She joined the Johns Hopkins Medicine International Business Development team in 2009, where she coordinated office logistics as well as project research.

-Ms. Feldman’s current role as project analyst includes office management and coordination, project analysis, and research.
+Ms. Feldman’s current role as Associate includes office management and coordination, project analysis, and research.
 In addition, Ms. Feldman is passionate about Johns Hopkins Medicine’s efforts to support the local community, and is active in community outreach and special projects through the United Way of Central Maryland, and serves as a committee member for Emerging Leaders United (ELU).
 Ms. Feldman, who is fluent in Spanish, holds a bachelor's degree from Goucher College.